AllWize/allwize-training/tools/README.md

 # AllWize Training Environment

-This repository contains a training environment for workshops using two different approaches:
+This folder contains a training environment for workshops using two different approaches:

 * A vagrant definition file for a VirtualBox machine
 * A docker-compose file to run a docker stack